AKA puts the brakes on The Braai Show With Cass

-Johannesburg – Drama surrounding the Braaishow continues after the SABC has been ordered to stop The Braai Show With Cass over the interlectual property rights.
+Johannesburg – Drama surrounding the Braaishow continues after the SABC has been ordered to stop The Braai Show With Cass over the intellectual property rights.

 The second season of the show was scheduled for next month with rapper Cassper Nyovest as the new presenter, but sadly it doesn’t seem like it’s going to happen.